Polish Lowland Sheepdog

 (Known as Coefficient of Inbreeding: 'COI'.
 It should be as low as possible.)

 The UK Kennel Club breed average COI is 10.8% - See 'A Beginners Guide to COI'

 Gene Pool Size

 EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.

 (Body shape and physical characteristics)

-The Polish Lowland’s long, shaggy coat will be a problem for him if it is not looked after.
+The Polish Lowland’s long and abundant coat will be a problem for him if it is not looked after.
 Hair will cover his eyes unless his fringe is trimmed.
 The nature of his coat will also cause him discomfort in hot weather, unless a cool place is provided.